box/samples/box-node-lambda-sample/README.md

     openssl genrsa -aes256 -out private_key.pem 2048
     openssl rsa -pubout -in private_key.pem -out public_key.pem
     ```
+    You'll need your "Private Key Passphrase" later
 2. Add the public key to the application
     * Press "Add Public Key"
         * You will need to set up 2-factor authentication, if you haven't already
     * Copy the public key: `cat public_key.pem | pbcopy`
     * Paste it into the "Public Key" field
-    * Press "Verify" and then "Save"
+    * Press "Verify and Save"
         * You will need to enter a 2-factor confirmation code
-    * Press "Save Application"
+    * Note your "Public Key ID" for later
-3. Your application is ready.
+3. Your application is ready
-    * Note the "Api Key" for the next step

 #### Step 3.
 Authorize the application in your account
 1. In a new tab, log in to your Box account as an admin and go to the Admin Console